 Can I complete a business administration degree online?

 Yes, UIU offers award winning online programs, that are flexible and include learn-at-your-own-pace options.
 Learn more about what our online programs offer.

 Is a business administration degree a BA or BS?

 Business administration degrees can vary from one university or college to another.
 Some business administration degrees are Bachelor of Arts—others are Bachelor of Science degrees.
 This can often be dependent on the core studies within the program.
 Some university programs aren’t classified as either and are awarded as BBAs (bachelor’s in business administration).
-At UIU, the business administration program is offered through UIU’s School of Business and Professional Studies, where all business degrees earn a Bachelor of Science (BS).
+At UIU, students taking one of our business majors earn a Bachelor of Science (BS) degree.